 Senior Community Service Employment Program

 The Senior Community Service Employment Program (SCSEP) is a federal job training program for unemployed low-income seniors age 55 or older who face barriers to employment.
 SCSEP places seniors in part-time paid community service assignments for on-the-job training.
 SCSEP is sometimes called the Senior Aides Program.
-The program has existed in Knoxville for many years and has just recently joined the Knoxville-Knox County Community Action Committee, finding a home in the CAC Office on Aging.
+The program has existed in Knoxville for many years and is a part of the Knoxville-Knox County Community Action Committee’s Office on Aging.

 The goal of SCSEP is to give unemployed senior workers the job-search skills, work experience, and up to 48 months of training to prepare them to find unsubsidized jobs in the private sector.
 The program also promotes senior workers as a valuable resource for employers.

-SCSEP is funded by the U.S. Department of Labor and administered by the Senior Service America, Inc.
+SCSEP is funded by the U.S. Department of Labor and administered by the Center for Workforce Inclusion.

 For seniors who: